tembo-io/website/docs/postgres_guides/how-to-import-a-csv-file-in-postgres/how-to-import-a-csv-file-in-postgres.md

 ## Conclusion

 In this guide, we understood the two different methods to import a CSV file into a Postgres table.

+Interested to learn more about Postgres utilities?
+Check out our collection of [guides](https://tembo.io/docs/category/postgres-guides) to continue learning about Postgres.